-We become Christians because we become hyper-aware of the truth of the Gospel of Jesus and the wretched condition within us.
-That hyper-awareness is called “conviction,” and the Holy Spirit is the Person of God that does this for us so that we see the truth of the Gospel.
+We become Christians because we become hyper-aware of the truth of the Gospel of Jesus and our wretched condition.
+That hyper-awareness is called “conviction,” and the Holy Spirit is the Person of God who does this for us so that we see the truth of the Gospel.
 (John 16:8–11)

 We receive the Holy Spirit at the moment of our rebirth.
 And the Holy Spirit sovereignly endows spiritual gifts or abilities for service to every believer. ( Romans 12; 1 Corinthians 12; Ephesians 4) However, there is more that God makes available to believers.
 If we become hungry for God, God will give more of Himself to us.
 The Bible says, “Draw near to God, and He will draw near to you (James 4:8).

-Recognize, the Holy Spirit of God, lives “in” every believer.
+Recognize the Holy Spirit of God lives “in” every believer.
 However, it’s like that cream you pour into your coffee.
 You have a cloud of God in you, but God may not be in all of you.
-You may be holding on to things of the world or shutting God out because you want to be in control of your career, your lifestyle, your money.
+You may be holding on to things of the world or shutting God out because you want to be in control of your career, your lifestyle, and your money.

 However, when we ask for more of God, God will give us more of Himself through the Holy Spirit and stir us up.
 One of the things Jesus does is baptize with the Holy Spirit.
-We know this because John the Baptist testified that, “‘He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.'”
+We know this because John the Baptist testified,” ‘He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.'”
 (John 1:33)

 With a greater fullness of God within a believer, the Holy Spirit guides and empowers the believer who yields to God and submits to God’s Word.
 (Romans 12: 1, 2; Ephesians 5:18; Colossians 3:16) When we meet these conditions, the believer lives in the power of the Holy Spirit and produces the fruit of the Spirit.
 (Galatians 5:16, 22, 23)

 See, that wasn’t so difficult.
-Of course, there are many aspects of salvation, sanctification, the works of the Holy Spirit, and so forth that often cause separation between believers.
-This is unfortunate.
+Of course, many aspects of salvation, sanctification, the works of the Holy Spirit, and so forth often cause separation between believers.
+This separation is unfortunate.

-It’s good to embrace the understanding that God has given us, but we should not shut out fellow believers that place a greater emphasis on other aspects of salvation.
+It’s good to embrace the understanding that God has given us, but we should not shut out fellow believers who emphasize other aspects of salvation.
 We should fellowship with all Christian believers.
 We are to be known by our love.
 But, we must not bring into the Church people that embrace heresies, doctrines not found as truth in the Bible.